-Aside from signal strength, the biggest stumbling block for anyone considering mobile broadband for home is that data usage caps are very low - there are currently no providers offering unlimited mobile broadband.
-The biggest allowances are around 100-200GB per month but this is more expensive than many unlimited fixed-line services.
+Aside from signal strength, the biggest stumbling block for anyone considering mobile broadband for home is that data usage caps are often very low in comparison to fixed-line deals.
+The biggest allowances tend to be around 100-200GB per month but this is more expensive than many unlimited fixed-line services.
 More affordable deals are in the region of 2-20GB, which is very little if it's your primary connection to the internet.
-This limitation makes mobile broadband unsuitable for heavy usage.
+This limitation makes many mobile broadband packages unsuitable for heavy usage.
 You can get unlimited data with selected Three mobile broadband deals, but you will need to sign up for a 12 or 24-month contract.

 The most recent mobile network analysis from OpenSignal, which uses crowd-sourced real-world data, reported an average mobile network download speed of 23.55Mbps for 4G and 5.9Mbps for 3G.

 With ADSL broadband promising an average 10-11Mb it is reasonable to assume that a 4G mobile broadband service will be quicker, though even if you’ve only got a 3G signal it may still be faster than a fixed-line service can provide.

 5G is capable of significantly faster speeds in excess of 100Mbps, but it is early days for this technology and coverage remains fairly limited.